Configure Apache

 Add sites

-Add to your service’s Pillar file:
+Add to your server’s Pillar file:

 apache: